naston/RAG_Demo/README.md

 ### Stage 3: Retrieve and Generate
 - Repurpose code for DSPy
 - Run DSPy for RAG
-- create fine-tuning set and use teleprompters (need to test this)
+- create fine-tuning set
-- process all docs <- You are here!
+- process all docs
 - pre-train an index
+- use teleprompters <- You are here!

 ### Stage 4: Interactivity
-- create a front end?
+- create a front end (basically done)

 ### Final Thoughts:
 - Security (Data Access, Logins, adversarial prompting)